Ubuntu philosophy: In diplomacy

 In June 2009, in her swearing-in remarks as US Department of State Special Representative for Global Partnerships, Global Partnership Initiative, Office of the Secretary of State, Elizabeth Frawley Bagley discussed ubuntu in the context of American foreign policy, stating: "In understanding the responsibilities that come with our interconnectedness, we realize that we must rely on each other to lift our World from where it is now to where we want it to be in our lifetime, while casting aside our worn out preconceptions, and our outdated modes of statecraft."
 She then introduced the notion of "Ubuntu Diplomacy" with the following words:

 In education

-In education, ubuntu has been used to guide and promote African education, and to decolonise it from western educational philosophies.
+In education, Ubuntu has been used to guide and promote African education, and to decolonise it from Western educational philosophies.
+Zimbabwean historian and philosopher Stanlake J. W. T. Samkange was among the earliest writers to formalize Ubuntu (as Hunhuism), framing it as a distinctly African ethical and educational system rooted in indigenous knowledge and postcolonial identity.
+Ugandan feminist scholar Sylvia Tamale has further developed Ubuntu as a decolonial and feminist ethic, arguing that it offers a counter-hegemonic alternative to Western liberalism and can be applied to gender justice, legal reform, academic transformation and interdependent leadership.

 Ubuntu education uses the family, community, society, environment and spirituality as sources of knowledge but also as teaching and learning media.
 The essence of education is family, community, societal and environmental well-being.
 Ubuntu education is about learners becoming critical about their social conditions.
 Interaction, participation, recognition, respect and inclusion are important aspects of ubuntu education.
 Methods of teaching and learning include groups and community approaches.
-The objectives, content, methodology and outcomes of education are shaped by ubuntu.
+The objectives, content, methodology and outcomes of education are shaped by Ubuntu.